raw-bacon/vi-xournalpp/README.md

 The `linestyle` mode switches between the different kinds of linestyles, namely `plain`, `dashed`, `dotted`, `dashDotted`.

-## Sidebar mode
+## Page mode
-The `sidebar` mode can manipulate pages and the canvas position.
+The `page` mode can manipulate pages and the canvas position.
 Available actions are `copy`, `delete`, `moveUp`, `moveDown`, `goToTop`, `goToBottom`.